iton0/hookup/README.md

 Information on any configuration files or settings that users may need to know about.

 ## Future TODOs
-[ ] make branch specific hooks possible
+- [ ] branch specific hooks
-[ ] store custom git hooks as templates for future use
+- [ ] store custom git hooks as templates for future use
+- [ ] functionality to save custom setups (ie gitdir and workdir are not in same location)

 ## Contributing
 Guidelines for contributing to the project, including how to submit issues or pull requests.